 As you’ve already seen, online consumers are plagued with short attention spans, but nothing grabs a person’s attention like a good story.

 Don’t misunderstand.
 You need to include important facts and figures on your website, including what products and services you offer, but users also want to experience a personal connection when navigating your site.
 In fact, once on a company’s homepage, 52 percent of visitors will look for an “About Us” section.
-In other words, your website can and should be the best storyteller in your company.
+When considering website importance, remember that your site can and should be the best storyteller in your company.

 Personal content like blogs, customer testimonials, and employee bios can draw users in and give them confidence in your company when it comes time to open their wallets.
 Plus, when people feel connected to your company or its content, they’ll be more likely to share your website and increase traffic.